YadlapalliChamundeswari/Face_Recognition_Attendence_Tracking_System/README.md

 # Installed Packages in this project
-Befor starting of the project install these softwares  in your system 1)First Install python in your system and then install below packages<br />
+Befor starting of the project install these softwares  in your system<br />
+1)First Install python in your system and then install below packages<br />
 2)pip install django <br />
 3)pip install cmake<br />